Compare School Options

 What Can You Expect from an Online Master’s in Educational Administration Program?

-The number of credits needed for a master’s in educational administration typically ranges from 30-45.
+The number of credits needed for a master’s in educational administration typically ranges from 30 to 45.
 In addition to coursework, these programs usually require some form of on-site field experience, such as an internship or practicum.

 An online master’s in educational administration typically includes coursework and experience in the following areas: